structurizr/structurizr.github.io/dsl/71-language.md

 }
 ```

-See [Structurizr - Help - Notation](/ui/diagrams/notation) for a description of which groups are shown for a given diagram type.
+See [Notation](/server/diagrams/notation) for a description of which groups are shown for a given diagram type.

 ## person